sunhwan/charmmdoc/source/trek.rst

 SDP stops extending the path on that side of the saddle-point, provided that it already did at least MINCYCLE steps (to allow moving away from the saddle region, where the gradient is also vanishingly small).
-See *note linextr: CPRcmd for a description of the line-extremization keywords.
+See :ref:`linextr <trek_cprcmd>` for a description of the line-extremization keywords.

 CROSsing